vashishtkumar/java_script/README.md

 # java_script
-A repo for java script tutorial
+A repo for java script